 After refueling our energy, it is time to do a little retail therapy.
 This area is packed with an eclectic collection of boutiques, art galleries, antique stores, and collectibles shops.
 We love to wander through the Old Market Passageway looking at what is available.
 If your sweet tooth gets to you there is a nice little candy store nearby, as well as a cupcake shop.
 Quite often we can spend a considerable part of the day in this part of town, and before long it is time to make our way to our hotel.

 We have stayed at a variety of lodging options in Omaha, but our favorite place is definitely the Magnolia Hotel.
-Since our kids are grown, we find this boutique hotel, which is on the National Historic Registry, to be a great couples get-away.
-It is located just up the street from the Old Market, and offers a free shuttle (think Cadillac Escalade).
-This helps having to get your car from the valet.
-They have a restaurant and bar on site, and each evening they offer FREE milk and cookies to their guests.
+Since our kids are grown, we find this boutique hotel, which is on the National Historic Registry, to be a great couple get-away.
+It is located just up the street from the Old Market and offers a free shuttle (think Cadillac Escalade).
+This helps to have to get your car from the valet.
+They have a restaurant and bar on-site, and each evening they offer FREE milk and cookies to their guests.
 We love this special treat!
-The hotel offers special packages that include various amenities, so if you are interested it is worth signing up for their emails.
+The hotel offers special packages that include various amenities, so if you are interested in is worth signing up for their emails.

 As the afternoon wears on, we notice the animals starting to slow down.
 Soon they all seem ready for their day to end, and it is our signal to start heading toward the gate.
 If it is early enough, we will have time to make a stop at the Durham Museum.
 Here we can see the history of Omaha, and find some interesting selfie opportunities.

 We head back to the hotel to freshen up, and then have the valet drive us down to the Old Market area.
-With so many restaurant options, we never struggle finding something delicious.
-Afterwards, we may choose a stroll in Heartland of America Park.
+With so many restaurant options, we never struggle to find something delicious.
+Afterward, we may choose a stroll in Heartland of America Park.
 Once we’ve walked off dinner it is time to head back to the hotel for our nightly cookie break.
 Mmm…they even have flavoring to add to your milk.